DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ever more demanding practices, accept globalization and encourage micropayments.[^25]

-William J Mitchell, long time architecture professor at the MIT, had already foreseen these developments in 1995 and had proposed a system where access would be charged but not the goods or services.[^26] He also recommends revising the system of property rights while at the same time advancing respect for intellectual ownership.
+William J. Mitchell, long time architecture professor at the MIT, has already foreseen these developments in 1995 and has proposed a system where access would be charged but not the goods or services.[^26] He also recommends revising the system of property rights while at the same time advancing respect for intellectual ownership.
 These proposals have lost none of their appeal but the film and music industry majors declined to adopt any of them.
 They still value ownership over access, adhere to a rigid copyright law and are generally despised by their own customers.
-Yet the success of Netflix and Spotify in Norway shows the efficiency of an offer that is far better matched to the present digital practices.
-Piracy has declined sharply, encouraging the development of platforms based on access instead of ownership and offering a greater selection of content.[^27] Yet both Netflix and Spotify are subjected to constant pressure by the film and music industries which view them as competitors and not as mere distributors.
+Yet the success of Netflix and Spotify shows the efficiency of an offer that is far better matched to the present digital practices.
+Piracy has declined sharply, encouraging the development of platforms based on access instead of ownership and offering a greater selection of content.[^27] Still both Netflix and Spotify are subjected to constant pressure by the film and music industries which view them as competitors and not as mere distributors.

 In the end, the many political initiatives intended to enforce compliance with property rights more than anything else demonstrate a fundamental lack of respect for the actual producers of the shared music and films.
-Yet recognizing that some producers are happy with the free dissemination of their work does not make this stance mandatory for all intangible goods and their producers.
+Recognizing that some producers are happy with the free dissemination of their work does not make this stance mandatory for all intangible goods and their producers.
 At this stage the political stakes are high and many-faceted.
 States must now respect privacy, protect